bhanu77prakash/scene-edit.github.io/_docs/Introduction.md

 In the proposed multi-stage pipeline, the following are the key contributions:
 - A large scale pre-trained scene encoding framework for learning the relationships between naturally occurring objects.
-- A task specific finetuned scene encoding framework which automatically predicts the missing objects and relationships in a given scene graph.
+- A task specific finetuned scene encoding framework for automatically predicting the missing objects and relationships in a given incomplete scene graph.
 - A candidate selection module to filter out several unwanted candidates for expansion.
 - A multi stage framework where we explicitly generate the layout of the image before generating the acutal image, which is implicit in existing methods.
 - Finally, the end-to-end pipeline for autocompleting a scene and generating the scene image.